jack-pearce/White-Box-Micro-Adaptive-Query-Processing/README.md

 # White-Box Micro-Adaptive Query Processing

-This repository provides the implementation of White-Box Micro-Adaptive Query Processing, as described in our paper submitted to ICDE 2025.
+This repository provides the implementation of White-Box Micro-Adaptive Query Processing, as described in our ICDE 2025 paper.
 The project addresses micro-architectural hazards in in-memory data management systems, such as cache misses and branch mispredictions, through hazard-adaptive query execution.

 ## Hazard-Adaptive Operators